 Sadegh is a clinical psychologist (M.Sc. in Clinical Psychology, University of Geneva), family therapist (M.Sc. in Systemic Psychotherapy, University of East London) and researcher in the field of mental health and psychotherapy.
 He trained in child psychoanalytic psychotherapy and family systemic psychotherapy in the UK where he worked for 16 years.
 Sadegh was a consultant clinical psychologist and Child & Adolescent Mental Health Training Lead for 10 years at the Tavistock & Portman NHS Foundation Trust.
 He has designed and delivered a range of mental health training over the years for education professionals and schools.
-In parallel with his function as Director of Operations for the Sunkhronos Institute, Sadegh is currently working in private practice and he is a Lecturer in couple and family therapy at the University of Geneva.
+In parallel with his function as Associate Director for the Sunkhronos Institute, Sadegh is currently working in private practice and he is a Lecturer in couple and family therapy at the University of Geneva.

 Gaia has a Ph.D. in Education from Canterbury Christ Church University, and works as an Associate Researcher at the University of Milano-Bicocca.
 Her research interests lie in adults' relationship to knowing and culture in professional lives.
 She is fond of auto/biographical, transformative and participative research methodologies, literature, languages and increasingly feminism.
 She has professional experience in multinational companies, consultancies and non profit organizations with a focus on adult learning.
 She also practices yoga and dance.